Do you want to make your WordPress site SEO friendly? Here I am going to tell you different tools/strategies that will help you do this.

 - Helps to get more traffic from search engines.

-DA stands for Domain authority.
-Domain authority is a metric developed by Moz.
+DA stands for Domain Authority.
+It is a metric developed by Moz.
 Higher domain authority sites get higher rank in the search engine and get more traffic.

 Domain authority is scored on a scale of 1 to 100.
 You can check your DA using Moz’s free tool, Open Site Explorer.